-Let’s compare this to something like Siteground(which costs less).
-Siteground provides free daily backups, free site migration, free SSL, free CDN, and free business email throughout your tenure with them.
+Let’s compare this to something like Hostinger(which costs less).
+Hostinger provides free daily backups, free site migration, free SSL, free CDN, and free business email throughout your tenure with them.

 Bluehost, too, provides free domain, free SSL, and free email for less than half the price.